Useful information & FAQ's

 Wandsworth council tax: call 020 8871 8081 or visit www.wandsworth.gov.uk/counciltax

 Southwark council tax: 020 7525 1850 or visit www.southwark.gov.uk/council-tax

 Q: Who do we call if we have a maintenance issue?

-If you are renting a property which is managed by the landlord you should contact them on the details which are provided to you at the start of the tenancy.
+If you are renting a property which is managed by the landlord, you should contact them on the details which were provided to you at the start of the tenancy.

 Q: What should I do if I smell gas?